SamuelSwartzberg/2020-TU-BO-WWW-Website/posts/implicature.md

 Sentences can say things.
 For our purposes, let us say they say *that*, i.e. they express a proposition (One could also say they perform the illocutionary act of saying that). fn:{Davis (1998) 5} Sentences can also imply things one has not, strictly speaking, said.
 One way a sentence can imply another is to entail it.
 Another way one can imply something is to *implicate* something. *Implicature* is a technical term introduced by Grice, and described by him so:

-> **Implicature (Grice):** “\[…\] whatever \[a person\] implied, suggested, meant \[…\], is distinct from what \[that person\] said \[…\] “fn:{Grice (1991) 24}
+> **Implicature (Grice):** \[…\] whatever \[a person\] implied, suggested, meant \[…\], is distinct from what \[that person\] said \[…\] fn:{Grice (1991) 24}

 Saying here is meant as saying *that*, as defined above.
 Davis reads Grice’s definition as follows:

-**Implicature (Davis):** “the act of meaning or implying something by saying something else.”fn:{Davis (1998) 5}
+> **Implicature (Davis):** the act of meaning or implying something by saying something else. fn:{Davis (1998) 5}

 For example, if I say ‘There’s the door’, but I mean ‘Leave now.’, I haven’t *said* that you have to leave.
 But I have certainly meant it, and said it by saying ‘There’s the door’.
 Therefore, I have implicated it.fn:{Cf. Lycan (2000) 157}

 Grice distinguishes two types of implicature: conventional, which follows from the conventional meaning of words.
 The conventional meaning of a sentence is what a sentence would mean, assuming basic things, like the speaker speaking a standard version of English. (e.g. The conventional meaning of ‘The die is green and heavy.’ is that the die is both green and heavy, a conventional implicature that the die is green.) fn:{Cf. Davis (1998) 4}

 The counterpart to conventional implicature is nonconventional implicature, which doesn’t arise simply from the conventional meanings of words.
 How, then, do they arise?
-Grice’s theory of conversational implicature attempts to explain this phenomenon for one type of nonconventional implicature: conversational implicature, which is what we will limit our exploration to. fn:{Cf. Grice (1991) 25f.} Grice does not define conversational implicature, but simply says it is “essentially connected with certain general features of discourse.”fn:{Ibid.
+Grice’s theory of conversational implicature attempts to explain this phenomenon for one type of nonconventional implicature: conversational implicature, which is what we will limit our exploration to. fn:{Cf. Grice (1991) 25f.} Grice does not define conversational implicature, but simply says it is <q>essentially connected with certain general features of discourse.</q>fn:{Ibid.
 26.} Let us then examine what these features are, and how these features give rise to implicature.

 ## Grice’s theory of conversational implicature, according to Grice